DariaMartinovskaya/Fiddler/Fiddler_HW.md

 Task:

-Сделать правила:
+Create rules:

- - Подменить тело запроса чтобы поменялся age которые вы вписали в Postman.
+ - Replace request body so that age filled in in Postman is changed.

- - Подменить тело запроса чтобы поменялся salary которые вы вписали в Postman.
+ - Replace request body so that salary filled in in Postman is changed.

- - Подменить тело запроса чтобы удалился salary которые вы вписали в Postman.
+ - Replace request body so that salary filled in in Postman is deleted.

- - В ответе поменять qa_salary_after_6_months на qa_salary_after_10_months.
+ - Replace qa_salary_after_6_months to qa_salary_after_10_months in the response.

- - В ответе поменять значение зарплаты qa_salary_after_1.5_year на другую цифру.
+ - Replace value of salary qa_salary_after_1.5_year to another amount in the response.

- - В ответе удалить параметр person.
+ - Delete param person in the response.

- - В ответе поменять значение параметр person с json на xml.
+ - Replace value of param person from json to xml in the response.

-Все настройки правил Fiddler выгрузить в GitHub
+#### All rules settings Fiddler should be uploaded to GitHub.